Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 As diverse devices are getting smarter and more connected, there is a strong need for a software platform for integrated services with connected products.
 Tizen is designed for this and has been evolving to connect everything.

-To support different types of devices with a seamless user experience, Tizen provides the features and functions for various kind of devices.
+To support different types of devices with a seamless user experience, Tizen provides the features and functions for various kinds of devices.
 Tizen supports both headed and headless products.
-In the near future, lots of internet connected devices are anticipated to be on the market and IoT services are expected to pervade everyone's daily life.
+In the near future, lots of internet-connected devices are anticipated to be on the market and IoT services are expected to pervade everyone's daily life.
 Tizen is moving forward to the future of everything connected.

 **Figure: Connecting different devices**